 If you are at all afraid or concerned about doing the route solo, then read this article about why I think everyone should walk the Camino de Santiago solo.
 It should dispel your fears and get you on the trail!

 Don’t let being solo stop you from this walk!

-What I loved about Rayo is that they have people in Spain who live there and are fluent in Spanish and English and can help you with anything along the way.
+What I loved about Rayo is that they had people in Spain who live there and are fluent in Spanish and English who can help you with anything along the way.
 It was crucial to me to have a ‘team’ of people who could speak the language and understand the culture to help me through any difficult situations.
-Many travel agencies will book your trip – but that’s it, you never really hear from them again.
-Ken from Rayo called me at least once a week to see how things were going and if I needed anything – it was lovely.

 YES!
 There are yellow arrows and scallop shells everywhere.
 The ‘markers’ are sometimes signs, arrow, spray paint, scallop shells, sidewalk designs, and even flowers.
 You don’t even need a map at all, just follow all of the markers (some official and some that people just added along the way).